ctjnkns/go-basics/README.md

 ## Web Server
 Demonstrates usage of the http package to start a basic web server and handle API requests.
 Supports listing, reading, adding, updating, and deleting items using API calls with a simulated store database.

+## Web Server Concurrent
+Demonstrates usage of the http package to start a basic web server and handle API requests.
+Supports listing, reading, adding, updating, and deleting items using API calls with a simulated store database.
+Adds Mutexes to address concurrecny issues.